CS5331-ACKS/rest-api-development/README.md

     - Wrote frontend queries to backend for 'login', 'registration', 'view public diary entries', 'view authenticated diary entries' and 'create diary entry'
     - Answered questions in README
 2. Zhu Chunqi
-    - Designed the database schema for `users` table
+    - Designed the database schema
-    - Implemented the `/users/*` endpoints
+    - Implemented the REST API endpoints
 3. Lu Yang Kenneth
     - Implemented authentication on each page and design of frontend
     - Organised README and documents for submission